aronerben/SKIcalculus/README.md

 # SKIcalculus
-Playground for SKI combinator calculus
+Playground for SKI combinator calculus and lambda calc